emmawalshdev/kaytea_art/TESTING.md

 The [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) service was used to validate all CSS code.

-* All issues casuing erros were rectified.
-Such errors inluced minor issues including invalid CSS properties.
+* All issues causing errors were rectified.
+Such errors included minor issues including invalid CSS properties.

 * Issues resulting in a warning have not been rectified.
 These are not critical and will be dealt with in the future.